Upcoming changes in Rails rate limiter

 end

-endIn the upcoming Rails 8.2, two new features will be quite useful.
+endUpcoming Rails 8.2 adds two useful improvements to the built-in rate limiter.
 I had mentioned them in my previous blog on rate limiting, but let us look at them in detail here.

-Previously the duration to: and window within: parameters only accepted fixed values.
-Now they can be a callable (method name, proc or lambda) allowing dynamic values:
+Previously the limit to: and window within: parameters only accepted fixed values.
+Now with Rails 8.2, they can be a callable (method name, proc or lambda) allowing dynamic values:

 class EmployeesController < ApplicationController